Todoist vs TickTick vs Any.do: The Task Manager That Won't Turn You Into a Productivity Zombie (2025)

 Any.do: The Zen Master

 Any.do approaches daily task management like a meditation app – calm, focused, and designed to reduce stress rather than add it.
 The "My Day" planning feature encourages realistic expectations about what you can actually accomplish.
+This is crucial when managing limited energy - it prevents the over-committing that leads to crashes.

 The voice input works well when you're driving or have your hands full.
 The shared lists feature makes household coordination simple without turning into project management software.